Neo – The Social-liberal Centre

-Neo – The Social-liberal Centre (Neo – Die sozialliberale Mitte; NEO – Le Centre social-libéral), known before 2023 as the Christian-social People's Party of Upper Valais (Christlichsoziale Volkspartei Oberwallis CSPO) is a Christian-social political party in the German-speaking areas of the Swiss canton of Valais (Upper Valais), associated federally with The Centre.
+Neo – The Social-liberal Centre (Neo – Die sozialliberale Mitte; NEO – Le Centre social-libéral), known before 2023 as the Christian-social People's Party of Upper Valais (Christlichsoziale Volkspartei Oberwallis CSPO) is a Christian-social political party in the German-speaking areas of the Swiss canton of Valais (Upper Valais).

 History

 The party was founded on 14 November 1949, mainly by Wolfgang Loretan, to counter the rise of labour-oriented christian-social movements.

 In March 2023, following the merger of the CVP and BDP, the party renamed itself Neo, being the last of the three cantonal parties associated with The Centre to remove the word "Christian".

+Until 20 February 2026, it was associated federally with The Centre but since this date, it's fully independent as the party broke away from the national Center.

 Political orientation

 Neo is one of three cantonal branches of The Centre in Valais, the other two being The Centre of Lower Valais and The Centre of Upper Valais.
 Neo caucuses with The Centre nationally, but it is independent at the cantonal level, its members of the Grand Council sitting as their own group.